Be prepared for a power outage. Extended power outages may impact the whole community. Make sure you have the information you need to be prepared.

 Pack an emergency supply kit with nonperishable food, one gallon of water per person per day, medications, flashlights, and batteries.

-Fully charge your mobile phone and consider adding a battery-powered portable charger to your emergency kit to extend the life of your phone.
+Fully charge your mobile phone and consider adding a battery-powered portabe charger to your emergency kit to extend the battery life of your phone.

 If you have a car, be sure to fill the tank as gas stations may be closed during an emergency or power outage.
 If you own an electric vehicle, make sure you have enough charge to make it to a charging station outside of your immediate area.